tongzhouxu/mashpit/README.md

   ```
   And then run:
   ```
-  create_db.py -database bareilly
+  create_db.py database bareilly
   ```
   In this command, bareilly is the name for the database.
 This command should generate a file named **bareilly.db**

 #### 3. Build up the metadata database by searching for all the information in NCBI using keyword salmonella bareilly

   ```
-  metadata_sra_db.py -database bareilly -method 2 -email your_ncbi_account_email -key your_ncbi_api_key -term salmonella_bareilly
+  metadata_sra_db.py database bareilly method keyword email your_ncbi_account_email --key your_ncbi_api_key --term salmonella_bareilly
   ```

-  In this command, "-method 2" indicates we search for the information using a keyword.

   While running this command, you will see all the metadata fetched printing out on the screen.
-If there is no SRA record for a biosample, the entry will be skipped and you will see "No SRA record, skipping it."
+If there is no SRA record for a biosample, the entry will be skipped and you will see "No SRA record."

  #### 4. Get the SKESA assembly and sourmash signature file

   ```
-  sketch_db.py -database bareilly
+  sketch_db.py database bareilly
   ```

   This command should create a folder named "database" in the current path, and the assembly downloaded will be stored in this folder.
 A signatrue file named "database.sig" should also be generated in which there are sourmash signatures for each assembly in the database folder.